School of: Education

 While an online MAT degree program can help individuals prepare to teach in states across the U.S., the WPU Online MAT degree program is focused on helping individuals prepare to become teachers in Oregon and to obtain an Oregon Preliminary Teaching License.
 Oregon is currently experiencing a significant teacher shortage, with hundreds of open positions across the state.

-Accelerated MAT Degree Curriculum: Online and In-Person
+Accelerated MAT Degree Curriculum

 All candidates for WPU’s MAT degree must complete at least 35 credits of coursework, with at least 30 credits completed at WPU with a cumulative 3.0 GPA and no individual course grade lower than a C-.
 All classroom work and student teaching must be completed within 30 months of the student’s start date.